-Extra Energy has gone bust, the sixth supplier this year.
-Here’s what you need to know if your energy company goes under and what you should do next.
+TOTO Energy has ceased trading, making it the 14th supplier to go bust over the last 12 months.
+Here’s what you need to know if your energy firm goes under and what you should do next.

 What happens to my energy supply?